iandreafc/distinctiveness/README.md

 ## Quick Start and Tutorials
 - A quick-start demo is in [this notebook](DistinctivenessCentralityDemo.ipynb).

-More materials will follow in the near future.
+- The package documentation is at ReadTheDocs, at [this link]().

 ## Please cite as
 Fronzetti Colladon, A., & Naldi, M. (2019).
 Distinctiveness Centrality in Social Networks.
 Manuscript submitted for publication.
-Retrieved from http://arxiv.org/abs/1912.03391
+Retrieved from [http://arxiv.org/abs/1912.03391](http://arxiv.org/abs/1912.03391)